v-rgrace/Viva/Viva/glint/setup/questions-setup.md

 ms.date: 12/10/2024
 ---

-# Questions setup in Program Summary
+# Questions set up in Program Summary

 The Questions page allows you to add or modify the items included in a survey.
 Refer to the [Learn about Viva Glint program design](/training/modules/viva-glint-learn-about-viva-glint-program-design) module to learn how to implement your organization's listening strategy in your survey program question setup.